estarter/d-tools/README.md

 **TODO** add asciicast

-Screenplay: go to my project, add d-tools as a sub-module, add them to the path, dset, dbuild, dup, down.
+Screenplay: go to my project, add d-tools as a sub-module, add them to the path, dset, dbuild, dup, dlog, dbash, down.

 ## Features